TimoLob/Federated-Learning/README.md

 BadVFL.ipynb currently contains an improved version of VFL compared to VFL Sandbox.
 It also contains the start of the adversarial client implementation.
 The model extraction phase is working.

+## Research Questions

+- What are interesting properties of VFL (similarities and differences to HFL)?
+- How can those properties be used to defend against backdoor attacks?
+  - What properties are exploited for attacks?
+- Can existing defenses developed for HFL also be applied to VFL?
+  - What changes are needed to make them applicable?
+- New defense?

 ## References
 McMahan, Brendan, Eider Moore, Daniel Ramage, Seth Hampson, and Blaise Aguera y Arcas.
 ‘Communication-Efficient Learning of Deep Networks from Decentralized Data’.
 In Proceedings of the 20th International Conference on Artificial Intelligence and Statistics, 1273–82.
 PMLR, 2017. https://proceedings.mlr.press/v54/mcmahan17a.html.